 - 1. All personnel must be trained in safe evacuation procedures.
 Refresher training is required whenever the employee's responsibilities or designated actions under the plan change, and whenever the plan itself is changed. - 2.
 The training may include use of floor plans and workplace maps which clearly show the emergency escape routes included in the EEP.
 Color-coding aids employees in determining their route assignments.
 Floor plans and maps should be posted at all times in main areas (i.e., stairwells, lobbies, elevator lobbies, exit corridors) to provide guidance in an emergency. - 3.
-The main and rear entrances are the primary means for evacuation.
-There are no elevators in this building. - 4.
+Stairwells are the primary means for evacuation.
+Elevators are to be used only when authorized by a fire or police officer. - 4.
 No employee is permitted to re-enter the building until advised by the Fire Department.